 iPhone 7

-iPhones 8, 8+ and X
+iPhones 8, 8+, and X

-Later that year (2016), in September, the next instalment of the Apple Silicon line called the A11 Bionic was announced.
+Later that year (2016), in September, the next installment of the Apple Silicon line called the A11 Bionic was announced.
 The A11 Bionic was built on a 10nm process.
 It has a Hexacore custom Moonsoon and Mistral cores arranged in a 2+4 big.LITTLE arrangement running at 2.39GHz and 1.6GHz.

 In September 2018, the next iteration of the Bionic SoC called the A12 Bionic was released.
-The A12 Bionic was built on a 7nm process and is a hexa core SoC just like its predecessor.
+The A12 Bionic was built on a 7nm process and is a hexa-core SoC just like its predecessor.
 It houses Vortex and Tempest custom cores in a 2+4 big.LITTLE arrangement running at speeds of 2.49GHz and 1.6GHz.

 iPad Pro (2018)

 The next month, the updated A12X was released for use in the iPad Pro (2018).
 It was identical to the original A12 but had a better GPU (Apple GPU 7 core).
 In March 2020, another updated iteration of the A12 called the A12Z was released for the iPad Pro.
-It is identical with the A12 but ships with an 8 core Apple GPU.
+It is identical to the A12 but ships with an 8-core Apple GPU.
 The custom cores Vortex and Tempest are built on ARM v8.3-A with instruction sets A64.
 Their performance is comparable to a Cortex A78.
 The A12 is still among the best SoCs in the world despite being over 2 years old.

 The Apple A13 Bionic (Image credits: Wikipedia)